 A dressing is wrapped around the shaft of the penis at the end of the surgery.
-This will help hold down the swelling and make your child more comfortable.
-Remove this dressing if your child doesn't urinate within eight hours or if it rolls down and starts to tighten around the penis.
+This will help reduce the expected swelling and make your child more comfortable.

 Your child will get antibiotics (medicine that will kill bacteria) and may get a medicine to stop bladder spasms.

-Hypospadias surgery is very successful, but there are some potential complications.
-In some instances, a hole or a fistula may occur and urine may leak through the hole.
+Hypospadias surgery may be very successful, but there are some potential complications.
+In some cases, a hole or a fistula may occur and urine may leak through the hole.
 The urethra would need more surgery to repair this.
 Scarring within the urethra may occur and cause the urethra to narrow.
 This may interfere with the passage of urine and would also need to be corrected with surgery.
-Most complications are easy to repair with additional procedures.

 Patients may need to return for checkups until after puberty.